Gibber13/blogs.nearinfinity.com/jason_harwig/_posts/2012-11-06-capture-a-signature-on-ios.markdown

 tags: ios opengl
 ---

-The Square Engineering Blog has a great article on [Smoother Signatures](http://corner.squareup.com/2012/07/smoother-signatures.html) for Android, but I didn't find anything on specifically about iOS.
+The Square Engineering Blog has a great article on [Smoother Signatures](http://corner.squareup.com/2012/07/smoother-signatures.html) for Android, but I didn't find anything specifically about iOS.
 So, what is the best way to capture a users signature on an iOS device?

 Although I didn't find any articles on signature capture, there are good implementations on the App Store.
-My target user experience was the iPad application [Paper, by 53](http://fiftythree.com/paper).
-It's a drawing application with beautiful and responsive brushes.
+My target user experience was the iPad application [Paper by 53](http://fiftythree.com/paper), a drawing application with beautiful and responsive brushes.

-All code is available in my Github repository: [SignatureDemo](https://www.github.com/jharwig/SignatureDemo).
+All code is available in the Github repository: [SignatureDemo](https://www.github.com/jharwig/SignatureDemo).

 Connecting the Dots
 ===================